uptane/uptane-standard/uptane-standard.md

 However, more complex repository mapping metadata can permit more complicated use cases.
 For example:

-* A second Director repository might be useful for fleet management of after-market vehicles, such as a rental car company that might wish to only install approved updates.
+* A third repository might be useful for fleet management of after-market vehicles, such as a rental car company that might wish to only install approved updates.
 * For dynamic content with lower security sensitivity, an OEM might want to allow a certain subset of images to only require trust from the Director repository.

 The *Deployment Considerations* document gives more guidance on how to implement repository mapping metadata for these use cases.
 It also discusses strategies for updating repository mapping metadata, if required. {{TAP-4}} also contains detailed guidance on repository mapping metadata implementation.